Compassion Fatigue in Veterinarians and Pet Professionals is Real!

 Do you have a client that just received the news their pet is terminally ill, has died tragically, or is dealing with pet loss grief?
 And how many times have you had to deliver the news yourself?

-Compassion Fatigue in Veterinarians and Pet Professionals ~ Consider this..
+Compassion Fatigue in Veterinarians and Pet Professionals ~ Think about this..

 As a pet care professional, it is critical to have a general knowledge of how to help your clients when they are faced with pet loss grief.
 With the pet industry growing every day you will be faced more and more regularly with how to address pet loss with grace and compassion.